-This brochure is for parents of pupils aged between three and 11, but deals mainly with issues for parents whose children are due to start primary school in 2022.
+This brochure is for parents of pupils aged between three and 11, but deals mainly with issues for parents whose children are due to start primary school in 2025.
 It provides information about how and when to apply for a place, explains how admission decisions are made and gives information about each school to help parents decide which schools to apply for.

-Kensington and Chelsea has 27 primary schools in total, all of which are judged Good or Outstanding by Ofsted.
-This fact means that the majority of schools are extremely popular, with many heavily oversubscribed.
+Kensington and Chelsea has 27 primary schools in total, the majority of which are judged Good or Outstanding by Ofsted.
+This fact means that most of the schools are extremely popular, with many heavily oversubscribed.
 It is important that you carry out research when considering your school options, and look at how likely it may or may not be that your child will be offered a place.
-In the school information section you will find details on how places were offered September 2021.
+In the school information section you will find details on how places were offered for the September 2024 intake.

 All other schools located in Kensington and Chelsea providing primary or nursery education are either independent (private) schools or run by other organisations that may charge fees.
-The Council's Family Information Service provides details of all provision in the area and can be contacted by emailing fis@rbkc.gov.uk convisiting www.rbkc.gov.uk/fis convisiting www.rbkc.gov.uk/fi
+The Council's Family Information Service provides details of all provision in the area and can be contacted by emailing fis@rbkc.gov.uk [2] or visiting www.rbkc.gov.uk/fis [2]